Understanding Signals

 | New | Default for incoming signals |

-| Reviewed | After you’ve read the signal |
+| Reached Out | After you’ve sent your initial response |

-| Ignored | Not relevant or not worth pursuing |
+| Ignored | Not worth pursuing (requires a reason) |

 Signal List View